5 winter skincare tips for healthier, happier skin

 Dr Unnati Desai Dr Unnati Desai National Lead for GP Services

-It can be a challenge to take care of our skin, especially if you have an underlying condition like eczema or regularly experience dry and flaky skin.
-During the colder months, a lack of sunlight and harsh and wintery conditions can leave skin looking and feeling parched, flaky and dull.
+During the colder months, a lack of sunlight and harsh and wintery conditions can leave skin looking and feeling dry, flaky, parched, and dull.

-Even under the best of circumstances, when the weather turns cold and humidity levels drop, keeping your skin hydrated can become even more difficult.
-Dr Unnati Desai, National Lead for GP Services and Emma Williams, Beauty Operational Support Manager at Nuffield Health discuss winter skincare tips and explore five key things you can do to take better care of your skin this winter.
+Dr Unnati Desai, National Lead for GP Services and Emma Williams, Beauty Operational Support Manager at Nuffield Health explore some of their favourite winter skincare tips and recommend five key things you can do to take better care of your skin this winter.

 1. Avoid harsh soaps